jaimicore/R_utilities/README.md

 Output:

-This script returns BED file containing the datasets that matched the keyword in their description.
+This script returns a BED file containing the datasets that matched the keyword in their description.
 ___